-The interior light has a three-position switch and operates regardless of ignition switch position.
+The interior lights have a three-position switch and operate regardless of ignition switch position.

 When the switch is in the ON position 1, the interior lights illuminate, regardless of door position.
-The lights will go off after a period of time unless the ignition switch is placed in the ON position.
+The lights will go off after a period of time unless the ignition switch is in the ON position.

-When the switch is in the DOOR or normal operation position 2, the interior lights, puddle lights (if so equipped) and cargo light will stay on for a period of time when:
+When the switch is in the ON, DOOR or normal position 2, the interior lights will stay on for about 30 seconds when: